→ Ita

-La Regionale is the first group exhibition to bring together the work of artists from Ticino and Italian Grisons
+La Regionale is the group exhibition to bring together the work of artists from Ticino and Italian Grisons

 Villa Ciani, Lugano